 We schedule more than one case for the same time, so allow extra time for your hearing to finish.
 For example, if your hearing is scheduled for 2pm, it may not start until 3pm.

-We tell you in writing if you need to pay hearing fees.
-You must pay before the hearing.
+We will tell you if you need to pay hearing fees which must be paid before the hearing.
 If you don’t, your hearing will be postponed (adjourned).

 At a final hearing, all parties can present their case, ask questions and give evidence in front of a VCAT member.